oroinc/documentation/user/back-office/dashboards/widgets/opportunities-by-lead-source.rst

 The Opportunities by Lead Source widget displays the breakdown of opportunities by lead sources in a form of a pie chart.

 .. image:: /user/img/dashboards/opp_by_lead_source.png
+   :alt: A sample of the Opportunities by Lead Source widget

 .. note:: For how to add widgets to the dashboard and manage them, see the relevant topics: